Jump to

 Bubbl rides can be pre-scheduled through Bubbl Rides iOS App, on the Bubbl website, or by calling their customer service center at 1-833-68-BUBBL (1-833-682-8225).

-Each Bubbl ride will have a unique price quote, with no minimum.
 This quote will be based on a range of factors including but not limited to the number of stops required, the number of passengers being transported, and whether a car seat or booster seat is required.

 Uber for Kids: Kango

 Kango operates in the San Francisco Bay Area, Los Angeles, and the San Fernando Valley and provides rides to children age 2 years old and up.
-Children under 2 years old may ride with Kango but need to be accompanied by a parent or guardian.

 Kango charges a $9 per month introductory fee to help cover the cost of ongoing background and DMV records checks and services such as driver training, car seat and booster seat availability, and commercial insurance coverage.